ucl-exoplanets/ExoTETHyS/README.md

 Version 1.0.1

-This repository stores codes to help modeling exoplanetary transits and eclipsing binaries.
+ExoTETHyS is an open-source package for modeling exoplanetary transits, eclipsing binaries and related phenomena.

 If you use this code for your research, please consider citing Morello et al. 2019, ... (arXiv:1908.09599)